eflautt/ga-data-science/projects/final-projects/03-exploratory-analysis/readme.md

 **Examples & Suggestions**

 #### Project Tips / Sample Projects
-- This deliverable should be similar to Unit Project 2 that you completed earlier.
+- This deliverable should be similar to the work you did for Unit Project 2 earlier in the course.

 #### Suggested Ways to Get Started
 - Keep the project simple!
 The "cool" part of the analysis will come; just looking at simple relationships between variables can be incredibly insightful.